squid-cache/squid-cache.github.io/Features/Authentication.rst

 Then follow the Samba installation instructions.
 But please note that neither nsswitch or the pam modules needs to be installed for Squid to function, these are only needed if you want your OS to integrate with the domain for UNIX accounts.
+(Note that if PAM '''is''' configured to authenticate against Active Directory, so that AD controls access to your Unix accounts etc., it may be prudent to have Squid authenticate against PAM as well.
+PAM can send Squid's authentication requests to Active Directory.
+This approach keeps all authentication running through PAM, centralizing admiinistration.)

 === Test Samba's winbindd ===